 Note: Oct 18 The FixYa site is suffering major slowdowns and frequent Bad Gateway errors.
 Is it possible that the posting volume of scammers is actually causing a Denial of Service attack?

 Update: Oct 20 the site is back to medium performance, and the efforts of the volunteer users is making some headway against the bulkage of spam so some questions can be found between the spams.
-But new spammer accounts keep appearing, and ‘vintage’ spammer accounts are still active despite being reported.
+But new spammer accounts keep appearing at the rate of dozens per day, and ‘vintage’ spammer accounts are still active despite being reported.

 Doing a deeper dive, I see posts from over a year ago where six different answers are posted to a question, each with a different 1-800 number and or web link for (example) “Canon Printer Support” – none of which are the actual Canon number or website.